augusto-altman/selectizer/README.md

 That having said, you can use the Selectizer build tool from the comand line as well as a node module (using _require_).
 In both cases it recieves two arguments (specified in order):

-*   **The name of the object you want to build**: Selectizer will always look for a folder named just as the object you want to build.
+*   **The name of the object you want to build (from now on _object folder_)**: Selectizer will always look for a folder named just as the object you want to build.
 Inside this folder must be a _config_ sub-folder from where Selectizer can obtain the configuration files, and a _src_ sub-folder with all the javascript files (modules) that composes the object.

-*   **Tha path of a folder containing all the object folders**: This path must always be relative to the root path of your project.
+*   **Tha path of a folder containing all the object folders**: This path must be always relative to the root path of your project.
 Selectizer will look for any object folder inside this path.

 After you generate your build it will be located in the _build_ sub-folder of the object folder.